-The Consortium of Latin American Studies Programs (CLASP) founded the Américas Award in 1993 to encourage and commend authors, illustrators and publishers who produce quality children’s and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.
+The Consortium of Latin American Studies Programs (CLASP) founded the Américas Award for Children’s and Young Adult Literature in 1993 to encourage and commend authors, illustrators and publishers who produce quality children’s and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.
 CLASP offers up to two annual book awards, together with a commended list of titles.
 By linking the Americas, the intent is to reach beyond geographic borders, as well as multicultural-international boundaries, focusing instead upon cultural heritages within the hemisphere.
 The awards are administered by the Consortium of Latin American Studies Programs (CLASP) and coordinated by both Tulane University’s Stone Center for Latin American Studies and Vanderbilt University’s Center for Latin American Studies.

 All titles are available for free checkout through the CLAS Lending Library.

 See all award winners, honorable mentions, and commended titles on the Américas Award webpage.

 - Américas Award Toolkit

 - Past Winners